programmfabrik/coffeescript-ui/docs/elements/map/map.md

 Set the latitude and longitude for the center.
 The parameter **position** may vary between a `PlainObject` or a specify class, depending *setCenter* implementation.
+Leaflet implementation accepts a second parameter, which is the **zoom**.

 ## New map implementation